rjaidsvcet/CSL405_CSE_2425/README.md

 # Skill based Lab : Python Programming - A.Y.
 2024-25
-CSL405 important experiments for python programming with their implementations for department of Computer Science Engineering - Data Science.
+CSL405 important experiments for skill based lab of python programming with their implementations for department of Computer Science Engineering - Data Science.

 List of experiments is as follows :
 - Experiment 01 ~ To explore basic data types of python like string, list, dictionaries, tuple.